 After explaining everything to the employee and answering questions, you may ask for their ID badge, keys, or uniform.
 Depending on your relationship with the employee, you may also offer a letter of recommendation or be a reference.

-Historically, due to financial and payroll, layoffs happened on Fridays so the company could present the employee with their final paycheck.
+Historically, due to finances and payroll, layoffs happen on Fridays so the company could present the employee with their final paycheck.
 However, you should have a meeting when you feel it is most appropriate for the company and the employee.